Portugal president throws politics into disarray

 “We are in a situation which demands that the political parties leave their comfort zone,” said Marina Costa Lobo, a political scientist at the University of Lisbon.

-It was hard to predict how political leaders would cope with the president’s challenge until they held internal party meetings and consultations with the president, which started on Thursday.
+It was hard to predict how political leaders would cope with the president’s challenge until they held internal party meetings and consultations with the president.

 Under Portugal’s constitution, the president has the power to dissolve parliament and call elections.